mdshap/mdshap/README.md

 ## About Me

 I'm a **Full Stack Developer** from **Rajshahi, Bangladesh.** I am studying Information & Communication Engineering at University of Rajshahi.
 I am passionate about building clean, responsive, and user-friendly web applications.
-I specialize in the **MERN stack** and am currently expanding my expertise in **Backend** and modern full-stack workflows.

 - 🌱 Currently exploring more about Backend Development
 - 💼 Planning for switching into Next.js from React.js
-- 🎯 Focused on Problem Solving Skills
+- 🎯 Focused on Problem Solving Skills (With C++)
 - 📫 Reach me at: **shaptarshi@protonmail.com**

 ---